TCMS31/pearl-certification-assessment/README.md

 > python assessment.py

 The code will generate an output file named `generated_output.txt`, containing the optimal placement of home buyers in neighborhoods.

+Running the code will also automatically run an associated test, which asserts that the generated output file is correct.